edougal/edougal.github.io/_posts/2017-01-02-The Neural Network in your CPU.md

 ### How Does a Neural Network Branch Predictor Work?

 A simple artificial neural network implementation for improving processor performance can be found in [this](https://www.cs.utexas.edu/~lin/papers/hpca01.pdf) 2001 paper.
 It uses a single layer perceptron network with integer weight values, which is easy to implement in hardware.
 A branch predictor in a state of the art processor is certainly far more complex than this this, but this is a good starting point for understanding how an artificial neural network can make accurate predictions.
-I'll show a simple implementation in a python simulation to explain how the algorithm works.
-This simple implementation is able to make branch predictions on a real dataset with a **98.47% accuracy rate!** This compares favorably with other simple branch prediction algorithms, like a saturating counter.

 The algorithm involves only a few different pieces of information.
 One is a queue which holds the past N branch instruction outcomes.
 Another is a table of perceptron weights.
 In an ideal world, each branch instruction at a given memory address would have its own set of weights.